didier-durand/lambda-cobol/README.md

 ## Goal

-This repository implements a fully automated [Github Workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) to deploy and run as an [AWS Lambda function](https://aws.amazon.com/lambda/) a ['Hello World' Cobol program](hello-world.cob) compiled with [GnuCobol](https://en.wikipedia.org/wiki/GnuCOBOL).
+This repository implements a fully automated [Github Workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) to deploy and run as an [AWS Lambda function](https://aws.amazon.com/lambda/) a ['Hello World' Cobol program](hello-world.cob) compiled with [GnuCOBOL](https://en.wikipedia.org/wiki/GnuCOBOL).
-GnuCobol compiles the source code as a native x86 module depending on the libcob library.
+GnuCOBOL compiles the source code as a native x86 module depending on the libcob library.
 Both are packaged and uploaded as a [custom Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html) by the workflow.
 The workflow is scheduled by cron on a minimalweekly basis to make sure that it keeps working.

 The [benefits of the serverless architecture](https://aws.amazon.com/lambda/serverless-architectures-learn-more/) are not reserved to newly written